AleCaste/mse_websockets/README.md

 * Tested on Chrome Version 66.0.3359.117, Firefox Developer Edition 61.0b2 which have good MSE support.
 * The backend runs 2 servers:
   1. An http server that serves static files (.html, .js, etc)
-  2. An wss server that serves data through websockets
+  2. A wss server that serves data through websockets
 * The backend is written using ES6 features
 * The frontend is written in ES5 (I could use ES6 features too since if a browser that supports MSE does support ES6 too, but well, just as a proof of concept)